Discharge Instructions: Administering IV Antibiotics

 Attach the IV tubing to your catheter and secure with tape.

-Start the medicine as directed by your doctor.
+Start the medicine as directed by your healthcare provider.

 When to call your healthcare provider

-Call your doctor or home health nurse right away if you have any of the following:
+Call your healthcare provider or home health nurse right away if you have any of the following: